AndyButland/UmbracoMapper/ReadMe.md

 **MapIfPropertyMatches** (KeyValuePair<string, string>) - if provided, mapping is only carried out if the property provided in the key contains the value provided in the value.

+**StringValueFormatter** (Func<string, string>) - If provided, carries out the formatting transformation provided in the function on the mapped value.

 ### BaseNodeViewModel

 Class representing an Umbraco node that can be used as the basis of any page view models in the client product.